-

 Please comment on transactions voidable upon insolvency.

 Article 445 LCC provides for the ipso jure voidance of certain acts and transactions carried out during the hardening period.
-The transactions and acts referred to in Article 445 LCC are (a) transactions transferring property without reasonable consideration, (b) payments by whatsoever means of debts that are not due yet, (c) payments of debts by non-cash means, and (d) the grant of security for debts contracted prior to the start of the hardening period.
+The transactions and acts referred to in Article 445 LCC are (a) transactions transferring property free of charge or without reasonable consideration, (b) payments by whatsoever means of debts that are not due yet, (c) payments of debts by non-cash means, and (d) the grant of security for debts contracted prior to the start of the hardening period.

-Article 446 LCC provides that the Court may declare void all other payments made by the company for debts that are due, and all other transactions made in return for consideration, if the other party was aware of the company’s inability to meet its payment obligations.
+Article 446 LCC provides that the Court may declare void all other payments made by the company for debts that are due, and all other transactions made in return for consideration after the suspension of payments and before the adjudication in bankruptcy, if the other party was aware of the company’s inability to meet its payment obligations.
 However, the fact that the other party knew about the company’s financial distress does not necessarily mean that it was also aware of the company’s inability to meet its payment obligations.

 Finally, Article 448 LCC and Article 1167 of the Luxembourg Civil Code, both relating to fraudulent conveyance (actio pauliana) each enable a creditor to challenge any fraudulent payment, transaction or transfer made prior to the bankruptcy of the company, without any time limit.